facebook pixel Breast Pain During Pregnancy: The Causes & Relief

 Have you noticed your breasts feeling more tender or sore than usual?
 If you’re experiencing this, you might be wondering if it’s an early sign of pregnancy.

-Well, simply put, yes, breast pain can be an early sign of pregnancy.
+Well, simply put, yes, breast pain can be an early sign of pregnancy, and it often appears in the early weeks due to hormonal changes.
 Here’s how you can recognize it:

 1. Tenderness and Sensitivity: Your breasts might feel unusually tender or sensitive to touch, more than what you experience with PMS.